prakashtaz0091/Fee-Payment-System/README.md

-## A simple base setup for Django and Tailwind

-## To start project with this base setup, do the following:
+## To run the project, follow these steps

 ### 1. Clone or download this repository